torfjelde/GeoDiff/README.md

 ### Prepare your own GEOM dataset from scratch (optional)

-You can also download origianl GEOM full dataset and prepare your own data split.
+You can also download original GEOM full dataset and prepare your own data split.
 A guide is available at previous work ConfGF's [[github page]](https://github.com/DeepGraphLearning/ConfGF#prepare-your-own-geom-dataset-from-scratch-optional).

 ## Training